Management Information System (MIS)

-Management information system: This article explains the management information system (MIS) in a practical way.
+Management Information System (MIS): This article explains the management information system (MIS) in a practical way.
 Next to the definition, also this article highlights it’s background, technology, the future and advantages / disadvantages of this powerful information technology tool.
 Enjoy Reading!

 What is a management information system?